⚓ U.S. Navy — Coast Guard Cutters

 Various USCG cutters WHEC/WMEC

-The Various USCG cutters WHEC/WMEC consisted of 20 vessels.
-Like all U.S. Navy coast guard cutters built during the asbestos era, these ships used asbestos-containing insulation throughout their engineering plants.
-Veterans who served in engineering spaces aboard Various USCG cutters WHEC/WMEC ships may have been exposed to asbestos fibers.
+The Various USCG cutters WHEC/WMEC was a class of U.S. Navy coast guard cutters from the asbestos era, led by USS Storis (WMEC-38).
+Its 20 ships used asbestos-containing insulation throughout the engineering plant, and veterans who served aboard Various USCG cutters WHEC/WMEC vessels — especially in engineering ratings — may have been exposed to asbestos fibers.

 Asbestos Exposure Aboard Various USCG cutters WHEC/WMEC Ships

-Asbestos was the standard thermal insulation material in U.S. Navy coast guard cutters built before approximately 1980.
-Common sources of asbestos exposure aboard Various USCG cutters WHEC/WMEC vessels included:
+Asbestos was the standard thermal insulation material aboard U.S. Navy coast guard cutters built before approximately 1980.
+On ships of this type, asbestos-containing materials were concentrated in the areas below.

-For detailed information on spaces and products specific to coast guard cutters, see the Coast Guard Cutters asbestos overview ›
+For the full coast guard cutters exposure overview, see the Coast Guard Cutters asbestos guide ›

 At-Risk Ratings Aboard Various USCG cutters WHEC/WMEC Ships